olark/lightningjs/README.md

 - `lightningjs.provide` exports third-party code as a LightningJS module
 - `lightningjs.expensive` designates specific exported methods to execute only after the original document is completely finished

-...and this step-by-step should get you up and running pretty quickly.
+This step-by-step should get you up and running pretty quickly:

 ### **Step 1**: Create your embed code